Linda Shirley May Thompson

 Our very deepest condolences to all of you at this very sad time.
 Shirley was a wonderful person in every way.
 Working with her in Retired Women Teachers of Ontario, Haldimand Branch, was such a joy.
 Shirley was forever smiling and looking optimistically in each situation with which she was involved.
 Having known her since high school, we always admired her and valued her friendship.
 Know that our love and deep caring thoughts are with all of you.

-The Mino Family
+Posted by The Mino Family on

 Tom, Greg, Melissa, Calvin and family.